 Enquiries should be directed to firstname.lastname@example.org

-Through our national network of trained Caseworkers, The Royal British Legion is working jointly with SSAFA Forces Help on a Prison In-Reach programme.
+Through our national network of trained caseworkers, The Royal British Legion is working jointly with SSAFA on a Prison In-Reach programme.
 Together, we can offer advice and practical support to ex-Service people who are serving a prison sentence and their immediate dependants.

 The Royal British Legion also administers funds on behalf of specialist ex-Service organisations.
 If you, or someone you know, might be eligible for a grant from one of the organisations below, please contact email@example.com or call our helpline on 0808 802 8080.